How to be a dream client on set

 Here are some small tips for the best etiquette on set:

-Arrive on time: Film schedules can often be very tight, and commencing on time is a huge part of getting off to a good start!
+Arrive on time: Film and video production schedules can often be very tight, and commencing on time is a huge part of getting off to a good start!

 Be quiet on set: It’s okay to talk quietly amongst yourselves while setups are occurring, but it’s crucial for the smooth rolling and concentration of creatives to be quiet - and alert/aware - when it is close to rolling time.